Course of Study

 Students are expected to become thoroughly familiar with the main sociological perspectives, concepts, and theories.
 They are also required to develop substantial awareness through coursework of the problems investigated by sociologists and the major empirical findings in these areas.
 Students also complete course work in statistics and research methods.

 From an appropriate master's or bachelor's degree, normally this stage takes two to three years when attendance is on a full-time basis.

 The Sociology of Education program requires that PhD students take between 12-29 credits of coursework in Sociology of Education and research methods.
-Students will choose courses that meet these requirements in consultation with their faculty advisor, and the number of credits will depend on their prior coursework as well as necessary preparation for the comprehensive exam and proposal.These typically include at least four courses in Sociological Theory, such as SOED-GE 2002 Sociology of Education and SOED-GE 2325 The Learning of Culture.
+Students will choose courses that meet these requirements in consultation with their faculty advisor, and the number of credits will depend on their prior coursework as well as necessary preparation for the comprehensive exam and proposal.These typically include at least four courses in Sociological Theory, such as SOED-GE 2002 Sociology of Education and SOED-GE 2325 Social and Cultural Studies in Education.
 They also often include research methods courses such as RESCH-GE 2140 Approaches to Qualitative Inquiry and APSTA-GE 2002 Statistics for Behavioral Sciences I.

 In addition to the program’s requirements, 36 credits are required of all Steinhardt Ph.D. students.
 The courses that students choose in order to fulfill these requirements must be approved by their advisors.

 Several foundation and cognate courses will be taken during this stage in Steinhardt.
 The duration of this stage depends upon the student's prior preparation.

 Departmental Seminar (3 credits)

 ASH offers a fall seminar for first-semester doctoral students in all of the department's doctoral programs.
 It is ASH-GE 3011 .
 This is required for all Sociology of Education doctoral students.